Here are some reputation management case studies about clients RepWarrior has helped;

 To his horror he had discovered that almost 20 years later, and almost ten years after his last year of registration, he was listed on a private website as possibly being a sex offender.
 To make matters worse he had been laid off at his previous job and was in the process of reapplying for jobs at other companies.
 He had been denied employment and even interviews at several potential jobs, because the HR people had done a Google search of his name and discovered the listing.

 He contacted RepWarrior and hired us to fix his online reputation and bury the listing of him on the one .com website.
-RepWarrior has declined to work with current registered sex offenders, but we decided to take his case because he was no longer required to register.
 We created several websites for him, including one website that was designed for potential employers to look at.

 We created this site like an online job application and resume that featured his skills, education, references, past employment history and even a section for his hobbies.
 We instructed him to give out this website’s URL to potential employers as part of his application process.
 The other sites we created were designed to look like he had created them himself, and they featured personal and professional information about him.
 They even had photo galleries and links to his band’s music.
 We designed them to be authentic and to enable visitors to learn the most positive and flattering things about our client.
 We also created several blogs about him and a couple new social media accounts that he didn’t already have.